Skip to content

 Communicate and Model the School’s Values

 So, don’t let paper or process distract you (or new hires) from building relationships and being a present, positive force in the organization.
 Obviously, you can’t just let onboarding paperwork go by the wayside — the information collected during onboarding is crucial to actually employing someone to work in the district.
 But the paperwork itself shouldn’t be the focus on onboarding, it should be an administrative task that doesn’t take up too much of anybody’s time.
-When you’re able to automate the paperwork and process necessary to onboard new employees, you can find time for new hires.
-You’re able to look for opportunities to maximize the human element of employee onboarding whenever possible: answering new hire’s questions, building relationships, and wholeheartedly welcoming them into the community.
+When you’re able to automate paperwork and process necessary to onboarding new employees, you can find time for celebrating culture.
+You’re able to look for opportunities to maximize the human element of employee onboarding whenever possible:

 That’s when you can really show what your school culture is all about.